privacyguides/privacyguides.org/docs/ai-chat.md

 Ollama is an easy-to-use command-line AI assistant that is available on macOS, Linux, and Windows (preview).

-In addition to supporting a wide range of text models, Ollama also supports [LLaVA](https://github.com/haotian-liu/LLaVA) models and has *experimental* support for Meta's[Llama vision capabilities](https://huggingface.co/blog/llama32#what-is-llama-32-vision).
+In addition to supporting a wide range of text models, Ollama also supports [LLaVA](https://github.com/haotian-liu/LLaVA) models and has *experimental* support for Meta's [Llama vision capabilities](https://huggingface.co/blog/llama32#what-is-llama-32-vision).

 [:octicons-home-16: Homepage](https://github.com/ollama/ollama){ .md-button .md-button--primary }
 [:octicons-info-16:](https://github.com/ollama/ollama){ .card-link title=Documentation}